 If you are at risk of being evicted

 Visit our eviction page for resources.
 If you’re able to, you should pay your rent.
 Applying for rental assistance may “stop the clock” on the eviction process if you currently have a case in Housing Court.

 Program guidelines and Eligibility

-We're dedicating federal funds to help Boston residents who have been economically impacted by the COVID-19 pandemic and are having difficulty paying their rent.
+We're dedicating federal funds to help Boston residents who are having difficulty paying their rent.

 The Rental Relief Fund Rental will provide up to $10,000 in assistance for income eligible households for up to 18 months for:

 - current rent

 - future rent